benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

     0.0186667
 </pre>

-<p>This means: for all lines matching the regular expression <tt>/GET/</tt>, add up the response time (field number 6) and count the line; at the end, print out the mean.</p>
+<p>This means: for all lines matching the regular expression <tt>/GET/</tt>, add up the response time (field number 6) and count the line; at the end, print out the arithmetic mean.</p>

 <h4>The various AWK versions</h4>

-<p>There are three main versions of AWK in use today, and all of them conform to the POSIX standard.
-The first is classic <tt>awk</tt>, the version of AWK described by Aho, Weinberger, and Kernighan in their book <a href="https://ia802309.us.archive.org/25/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf"><i>The AWK Programming Language [PDF]</i></a>.
+<p>There are three main versions of AWK in use today, and all of them conform to the POSIX standard (closely enough, at least, for the vast majority of use cases).
+The first is classic <tt>awk</tt>, the version of AWK described by Aho, Weinberger, and Kernighan in their book <a href="https://9p.io/cm/cs/awkbook/index.html"><i>The AWK Programming Language</i></a>.
 It's sometimes called "new AWK" (<tt>nawk</tt>) or "one true AWK", and it's now hosted <a href="https://github.com/onetrueawk/awk">on GitHub</a>.
-This is the version pre-installed on macOS and many other BSD-based systems.</p>
+This is the version pre-installed on many BSD-based systems, including macOS (though the version that comes with macOS is out of date, and worth upgrading).</p>

 <p>The second is <a href="https://www.gnu.org/software/gawk/">GNU Awk (Gawk)</a>, usually run as <tt>gawk</tt>, which is by far the most featureful and actively maintained version.
 Gawk is usually pre-installed on Linux systems and is often the default <tt>awk</tt>.
 It is easy to install on macOS <a href="https://formulae.brew.sh/formula/gawk">using Homebrew</a>, and <a href="https://sourceforge.net/projects/ezwinports/">Windows binaries</a> are available as well.
 Arnold Robbins has been the primary maintainer of Gawk since 1994, and continues to shepherd the language (he has also contributed many fixes to the <tt>awk</tt> version).
 Gawk has <a href="https://www.gnu.org/software/gawk/manual/html_node/Feature-History.html">many features</a> not present in <tt>awk</tt> or the POSIX standard, including new functions, networking facilities, a C extension API, a profiler and debugger, and most recently, namespaces.</p>